Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Although sandbar sharks are listed by the IUCN Red List as only Lower Risk/near threatened, they are severely overfished in the western North Atlantic.
 Since 2008 NOAA’s Fisheries Service Highly Migratory Species Division has required that any sandbar shark caught in state or federal waters must be immediately released with minimum injury and without removing it from the water (gaffs cannot be used).
 This control appears to be easing some pressure on populations in US waters.

-These sharks are caught with longlines, hook-and-line, and set bottom nets and i also fished with rod and reel by sports anglers as a game fish because of its gritty fighting abilities.They are utilized fresh, fresh-frozen, smoked, and dried salted for human consumption; the hides are prized for leather and other products; the fins are prepared as the base for shark-fin soup; and the liver is extracted for vitamin-rich oil.
+These sharks are caught with longlines, hook-and-line, and set bottom nets and also fished with rod and reel by sports anglers as a game fish because of its gritty fighting abilities.They are utilized fresh, fresh-frozen, smoked, and dried salted for human consumption; the hides are prized for leather and other products; the fins are prepared as the base for shark-fin soup; and the liver is extracted for vitamin-rich oil.

 Newly born and juvenile sandbar sharks are subject to predation by larger fish, including other sharks, especially the bull shark.
 Although there have been reports of tiger sharks preying on adult sandbars, it appears that adults have few problems with predators other than humans.

-Sandbar sharks are found in warm waters around the world, but the Hawaiian island of Oahu is one of the few places in the world where there an operation that takes visitors out to snorkel with sandbar sharks from the safety of a cage.
+Sandbar sharks are found in warm waters around the world, but the Hawaiian island of Oahu is one of the few places in the world where there is an operation that takes visitors out to snorkel with sandbar sharks from the safety of a cage.
 An ecotourism business in Bonchuk Bay in Gökova,Turkey gives tourists opportunities to safely watch sandbar sharks during the breeding season.